ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/motion-and-odometry.md

 ## Robotic Motion and Odometry

+The following section describes the theory of robotic motion and odometry, which is part of the book [Elements of Robotics](https://link.springer.com/book/10.1007/978-3-319-62533-1).
+The section focuses on a detailed look on the quadrature encoders that are attached to the robot wheels.
+For DiffBot the encoders are part of the [motors DG01D-E](https://www.sparkfun.com/products/16413).

 This section reviews the basic concepts of distance, time, velocity and acceleration.
 The physics of motion can be described using calculus, but a computer cannot deal with continuous functions; instead, discrete approximations must be used.